leetae9yu/fresh-emr-benchmark/results/increqa32_k3/sql_only_trajectory_analysis.md

 # IncreQA SQL-only trajectory analysis

-This report analyzes agent behavior inside the completed SQL-only motivation matrix.
-It complements `sql_only_interim_report.md`, which reports aggregate reward metrics.

-## Scope and integrity

-- Branch: `report/sql-only-trajectory-analysis`
-- Source experiment branch: `experiment/resumable-increqa-pilot`
-- Latest immutable SQL-only signatures: **64**
-- Valid trajectories: **768**
-- Cells: **16 environment cells**
-- Denominator: **48 trajectories per cell**
-- Tasks: **16 per database**, each with three independent trials
-- Superseded or interrupted rows with `reward: null` were excluded
-- Binary feedback displays SQL failures as `FAILED`; detailed-only error categories therefore cannot be inferred in binary cells

 The analysis uses the complete `messages` transcript.
 This is more complete than `reward_info.pred_sql`, which omits some tool calls in max-turn trajectories.

 ## Feature definitions

-All features are trajectory-level and may overlap.

 | Feature | Definition |
 |---|---|